-Students will study a range of literature from across the English speaking world and in translation and how the contexts of production and reception of texts are important to our understanding and interpretation of texts.
+Students will study a range of literature from across the English speaking world and in translation under three Areas of Exploration: Readers, Writers and Texts; Time and Space; and Intertextuality: Connecting Texts.
+Students will investigate how the culture and contexts of production and reception of texts are important to our understanding and interpretation of texts.
 The texts will be taken from a range of locations, times, genres and cultures and students will consider their own interpretations as well as the critical perspectives of others.
-They will also explore how these viewpoints are shaped by culture.
 Students will analyse and write creatively to understand the different ways in which literature is created across the world.